Post-Discectomy Rehabilitation | Shift Spinal Health

 Annular healing support

-Adjacent segment protection
+Adjacent segment load

 Structured, progressive recovery